UK Tabloids Doxxed the 'Hero' Hacker Who Stopped a Global Cyberattack

 Re: (Score:2)

-Re:Irresponsible and possibly dangerous (Score:4, Insightful)
+Re:Irresponsible and possibly dangerous (Score:5, Insightful)

 If he really wanted to remain anonymous then he should have kept his mouth shut instead of posting on a personal blog and then giving interviews to the media.